tsoernes/kwin-quick-tile-2/README.md

 ```
 sh install.sh
 ```
+Then open Kwin Scripts from the start menu and enable Quick Tile 2.

 Default keys are <Meta + Arrow> as in Windows 10, where the Meta key is often called the Super key or Windows key.
 If the keys are already bound, you need to set them in "Global Shortcuts".
 The shortcuts are prefixed "Quick Tile 2".